-The way I see it, your newsletter is a distribution channel.
-The purpose of a distribution channel is to share content, messages, and so on.
+The way I see it, the purpose of any non-profit newsletter is to be a distribution channel and the function of a distribution channel is to share content, messages, stories, and so on.

-But here’s the thing, in order for content to have a return on investment for your organization, you have to strategically use it.
-Because if you think about, subscribers and readers of a newsletter have no inherent value to your organization.
+But here’s the thing, in order for content to have a return on investment for your organization (and to move people through the cycle of engagement), you have to strategically use it.
+There must be a point to all of the content you produce because if you think about, subscribers and readers of a newsletter have no inherent value to your organization.
 It’s donors that are of value to your organization.

 So who should your newsletter content really be for?
+What is the point of all the content you’re producing?
 You have to be clear about this.
-In my opinion, it’s most valuable to produce a newsletter for donors.
+In my opinion, it’s most valuable to focus on producing a newsletter for donors.